 \section{Introduction}

-Large Language Models (LLMs) are undoubtedly the hottest stars in the AI and NLP community.
-Due to the unified paradigm for various tasks and amazing emergent ability, more and more researchers and works have begun to focus on how to better apply LLMs to downstream task scenarios, such as sequence understanding~\cite{yu2023seqgpt}, financial analysis~\cite{wu2023bloomberggpt}, and medical healthcare~\cite{wang2023huatuo}.
+Large Language Models (LLMs) are undoubtedly the hottest topic in the AI and NLP community.
+Due to the unified paradigm for various tasks and amazing emergent ability, an increasing number of researchers and works have begun to focus on how to better apply LLMs to downstream task scenarios, such as sequence understanding~\cite{yu2023seqgpt}, financial analysis~\cite{wu2023bloomberggpt}, and medical healthcare~\cite{wang2023huatuo}.
 In the vast field of Chinese NLP research, Chinese Grammatical Error Correction (CGEC) has long been regarded as a fundamental task~\cite{DBLP:conf/emnlp/MaLSZHZLLLCZS22}.
 The CGEC task aims to correct all possible grammatical errors in the input sentence, which is challenging because it requires the models to have a comprehensive understanding ability for the complex semantics of the text.
 In the era of LLMs, some works have explored the possibility of LLMs for CGEC~\cite{DBLP:journals/corr/abs-2304-01746,li2023effectiveness}.
 Their consensus is that even with supervised fine-tuning on CGEC data, the performance of LLMs on the CGEC task is still unsatisfactory.
 The main reason is that the relatively free generation paradigm makes the sentences generated by LLMs often unable to meet the minimum change principle pursued by CGEC.
 Therefore, adapting and applying LLMs in the CGEC field have encountered a stagnant dilemma.